matthieugomez/EconPDEs.jl/README.md

 `EconPDEs.jl` solves nonlinear ODEs and PDEs that arise in economic models, especially Hamilton-Jacobi-Bellman equations.

-You write the equation at one grid point.
-The package builds the finite-difference derivatives, exposes upwind stencils, assembles sparse Jacobians, and solves the system by pseudo-transient Newton iteration.
+You specify three things: (i) the state space, (ii) an initial guess for the solution, and (iii) a function that returns the PDE residual at each grid point.
+The package handles the rest — it builds the finite-difference derivatives, applies upwind stencils, assembles the sparse Jacobian, and solves the system by pseudo-transient Newton iteration.

 Use it for stationary or time-dependent HJBs on one or more state variables, with one or more value functions.